 Born in Rhode Island in the States, Clodagh moved back to Ireland with her father when she was very young.
 A big fan of Lianne La Havas, Tom Odell and Jessie Ware, Clodagh’s love for layered harmonies have already seen her compared to the likes of Lisa Hannigan and Wyvern Lingo.

-Earlier this summer, she was selected to do a residency at Attica Audio, as part of Donegal Arts Festival, with producers Tommy McLaughlin and Rocky O’Reilly.
+Last summer, she was selected to do a residency at Attica Audio, as part of Donegal Arts Festival, with producers Tommy McLaughlin and Rocky O’Reilly.
 She was recently in Izola, Slovenia undertaking a jazz course with Emilia Martensson, where she has been jamming with Emilia and her sister Marina and Femi Temowo.